 Another thing to think about it is setting up the treadmill.
 Treadmills are extremely heavy and large, making them difficult to set up.
 Standard delivery in most cases means delivery to the front door, leaving you responsible to set up the treadmill.

 For a small fee, most manufacturers offer “white-glove” delivery options wherein a certified delivery person will set up the treadmill for you.
-It’s worthing paying a bit more for this service.
+It’s worth paying a bit more for this service.

 Treadmills Rule Home Fitness Equipment